Mentors

 (Computer Science)

 Ozgur is a PhD student at UIUC, CS program under the supervision of Founder Professor James Rehg.
+He is interested in computer vision, generative AI and its applications.

 Description of Possible Projects: